dthain/compilers-fa25/syllabus.md

 Generative AI tools (e.g. ChatGPT, Gemini, Copilot, etc) are **permitted** when working on the programming assignments.
 These tools are changing quickly and we are all still learning how to make best use of them, so consider this a learning opportunity.
+You must document any use of AI tools in the "development log" that is part of every coding assignment.

-**However, you are still the engineer responsible for every aspect of the code that you produce.**
+**In any case, you remain the engineer responsible for every aspect of the code that you produce.**
-My experience so far with these tools suggests that they are good at scaffold and getting started with a project, but tend to get confused in the fine details.
+My experience so far with these tools suggests that they are good at scaffolding and getting started with a project, but tend to get confused when code reaches a certain level of complexity.
 Expect that you will need to spend substantial time thinking about and constructing tests, troubleshooting corner cases, and understanding error messages.
 This requires that you understand what the AI produces, and not just accept it blindly.